DesktopECHO/Kali-xRDP/README.md

 **Make it your own:**

-From a security standpoint, it would be best to fork this project so you (and only you) control the packages and files in the repository.
+From a security perspective, you should fork this project so you control the packages and files in the repository.
 This also allows you to customize the installer in any way you prefer:

 - Sign into GitHub and fork this project
 - Edit ```Kali-xRDP.cmd```.
 On line 2 you will see ```SET GITORG=DesktopECHO``` - Change ```DesktopECHO``` to the name of your own repository.